 According to the 2007 National Health Interview Survey, which included a comprehensive survey on the use of complementary health approaches by Americans, an estimated 2.3 million U.S. adults had used tai chi in the past 12 months. -- Read more at NIH site, https://nccih.nih.gov/health/taichi/introduction.htm

 GateWay's Beginner Taiji classes are designed for beginners to the form as well as those who want to practice the basics.
 You will learn: stretching and warm up exercises, qigong breathing and taiji qigong, the first part of the 108 Move Yang Style Long Form and the fundamental principles of the taiji form.
 Our 10-week Introduction to Taiji course is a great way to jump-start your taiji practice and learn the form quickly, as we will cover each move sequentially.
-Students who enroll in this special class ($110 for all 10 weeks) may also attend the Tuesday evening Taiji for Beginners at no extra charge.
+Fee: $110 for the course.

 Continuing, All Levels Taiji Classes

 Continuing students will review and refine Part 1 and introduce both Part 2&3, with an emphasis on feeling and manipulating qi.
 Each class will also include:

 - Stretching and warm-up

 - Detailed instruction on the movements of the form

 - Discussion of the cultural context of the Tai Chi